-- (a) Qualifications of trainer-.
-Training shall be provided by a registered nurse.-.
-The registered nurse shall have a valideurrent-State of Vermont nursing license. - (b) Timeliness-.
-Training shall be provided before any caregiver who is not a health professional provides a special care procedure without supervision-.
-Training shall be provided in a timely manner so as not to impede services for an individual. - (c) Best practice-.
+- (a) Qualifications of trainer-Training shall be provided by a registered nurse.-The registered nurse shall have a valideurrent State of Vermont nursing license. - (b) Timeliness-Training shall be provided before any caregiver who is not a health professional provides a special care procedure without supervision-Training shall be provided in a timely manner so as not to impede services for an individual. - (c) Best practice-.
 Training in special care procedures shall conform to established best practice for performance of the procedure. - (d) Individual accommodations-Individuals with developmental disabilities have had unique experiences that may enhance or obstruct the ability to provide care-Within the framework of special care procedures, a combination of best practice and accommodation of individual characteristics will shall define the procedures to be used with a particular individual. - (e) Documentation of training.-.
 The agency responsible for the health needs of the individual is responsible for ensuring that the registered-nurse provides a record of training for any person who is carrying out a special care procedure.-.
-The records shall include information about who provided the training, when the training was provided, who received training, what information was provided during the training, and the conditions under which reassessment and retraining need to occur.

-regulations, or else by nursing personnel...
-If the nurse determines that, as a result of the emergency, a trained lay person cannot safely perform the procedure, the procedure shall be performed by a qualified health professional.
+The records shall include information about who provided the training, when the training was provided, who received training, what information was provided during the training, and the conditions under which reassessment and retraining need to occur. - (f) Emergencies.-.
+The registered nurse shall be notified of any changes in an individual person's condition or care providers.-.
+The agency responsible for the health needs of the individual shall ensure that special care procedures are performed by lay people trained in accordance with the regulations, or else by nursing personnel-If the nurse determines that, as a result of the emergency, a trained lay person cannot safely perform the procedure, the procedure shall be performed by a qualified health professional.